NOAA-Omics/noaa-omics-dmg/docs/dmp-template.md

 Note, if you are also collecting physical, biological, and/or chemical observations of the environment it is recommended to list these and provide standards and instrumentation used.

 There are other types of data or products that may be generated and should be described as well, such as research manuscripts, images, web portals, databases, and natural resource management plans to name a few.

+#### 1.8 Are there any restricted designations for acquired data?

+Use this section to list any restrictions or designations associated with the data, such as data ownership, international and national regulations, privacy regulations, etc.

-### 2. Point of Contact
+### 2. Point of Contact for this Data Management Plan

-This person is often the project or program manager or their designee; someone who is familiar with the data management plan and the data being collected.
+This person or persons is often the project or program manager or their designee; someone who is familiar with the data management plan and the data being collected.
+Add as many people as needed.

 ### 3. Data Management Workflow